 CJB Cheats Menu

-One of the most powerful mods for Stardew Valley doesn’t actually add anything to the game except for a menu.
+If you have aspirations to become a complete god in Stardew Valley, this mod is for you.
 CJB Cheats Menu is similar to a debug console, letting you affect the game in dozens of different ways.
 You can use it to warp to different areas, instantly water your crops, grant yourself more health or money, change the weather, and lots more.
-If you want to have ultimate control over Stardew Valley without adding anything to the core game, CJB Cheats Menu is the mod for you.

 Scythe Harvesting V2.0